Hollownett/covid-19-tracker-app/README.md

 COVID-19 tracking application

-using API in project - https://covid19.mathdro.id/api
+API used in the project - https://covid19.mathdro.id/api

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).